October 2008 Archives

 Milkweed bloom 10-22-08.jpg

 I should correct my statement to say that all of my plants that have survived the dogs are doing well.
 The thundering husky and his girlfriend do their best to trample the garden or eat young seedlings.
-Hopefully, if all goes well, one of these days the surviving plants will be large enough that the dogs go around, instead of through, the garden.
-If only the dogs could pull up the grass for me -- that would be okay.
+Hopefully, if all goes well, one of these days the surviving plants will be large enough that the dogs will go around, instead of through, the garden.
+If only the dogs could pull up the grass for me — that would be okay.

 Grass 10-22-08.jpg